robertvokac/time-calc/modules/time-calc-app/src/main/resources/help/Readme.md

 ### Fix these known bugs

 * Clock, square and circle are grey, if visibility mode is weakly colored.
-* Decreasing real time sometimes does not work correctly.

 ## For Developers